-- To elect three Class I directors to serve until the 2024 annual meeting of stockholders or until their successors are duly elected and qualified. - To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2021. - To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.
+- To elect three Class II directors to serve until the 2025 annual meeting of stockholders or until their successors are duly elected and qualified. - To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2022. - To vote, on an advisory, non-binding basis, on the frequency of advisory vote on executive compensation. - To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.